sp4ee/website-source/content/build-log/020-brushless-solar-motor.md

 - The output of a small solar cell _is_ limited, so the electronics need to be energy-efficient.
 - As luck has it, we have the super-accessible and cheap ATTiny chips that need ridiculously little energy, and even less when they go into sleep mode.
 - The display is a bit more tricky, but I can use an old-fashioned monochrome LCD with no backlight.
 It ought to be large enough so that it's prominent, and if this engine really is to run for decades, I need enough digits.
 - I love building with laser-cut wood a lot more than 3D printing.
-(3D printing is great, but ultimately the result is just a glorified piece of plastic.)
+3D printing is great, but ultimately the result is just a glorified piece of plastic.
 So laser-cut wood it will be, with mostly exposed brass wires connecting the electric parts.
-- There is an element that comes straight from the BEAM cookbook: a large capacitor stores enough energy to power the electronics (though not the motor) for a few hours, so the machine can still be "on" even during cloudy spells, or for a while after dusk.
+- There is an element that comes straight from the BEAM cookbook: a large capacitor stores enough energy to power the electronics (though not the motor) for a few hours, so the machine can still be "on" during cloudy spells, or for a while after dusk.

 There.
 That's the outline of the Solarpunk Forever Engine.
 I'm as excited as you are to see how the build will go!